Campus Payment Options

 - Be enrolled or plan to be enrolled at least part-time (3 hours minimum) in an undergraduate degree program at Ashford.

-- Submit your FAFSA and list Ashford University as the eligible independent college to be considered for this grant.
+- Submit your Federal Student Aid (FAFSA) and list Ashford University as the eligible independent college to be considered for this grant.

 If the student fails to supply all required documents or is unable to qualify for financial aid, the student is held responsible for any outstanding balances incurred and must select another payment option.
 On this plan, it is the student’s responsibility to reapply for funding as necessary.
 Students enrolled in Clinton campus programs are encouraged to reapply each year by March 1, for the upcoming academic year.

 *You must be accepted by the University before a financial aid disbursement can be made.